golemfactory/golem-docs/src/pages/docs/creators/ray/quickstart.md

 ## Start ray-on-golem server

-For the time being you need to manually run `ray-on-golem` server - leave it running in a separate terminal.
+For the time being you need to manually run the `ray-on-golem` server - leave it running in a separate terminal.

 ```bash
 ray-on-golem